-Legendary documentarians Hegedus and Pennebaker reflect on the making of their film about the fight for human-like rights for intelligent non-human animals.
+Legendary documentarians Chris Hegedus and D. A. Pennebaker reflect on the making of their film Unlocking The Cage about the fight for human-like rights for intelligent non-human animals.
+This is an excerpt from the ebook In Their Own Words: Documentary Masters Vol. 1.
+To read the full interview, purchase a copy of the ebook here.

 Do intelligent non-humans like chimpanzees, elephants, and dolphins deserve human-like rights?
 According to Steven Wise, the animal rights lawyer at the centre of Chris Hegedus’ and D.A.
 Pennebaker’s documentary Unlocking the Cage, it’s overdue.
 Hegedus and Pennebaker followed Wise’s efforts to mount a legal argument on behalf of these animals, who have virtually no rights — they’re treated no differently animals that we eat.
 Hegedus and Pennebaker show a great deal of empathy in how they shoot these impressive species, showing us both closeups of their emoting faces and wide shots of their complex social interactions.
 In so doing, the filmmakers expose the problem that the law has yet to catch up to science.
 Yet Unlocking the Cage never loses sight of its main character, Wise, and what has driven him to this fight.